 - Modern and contemporary art medals feature strongly.
 We aim to blur the traditional boundaries between numismatics, sculpture and fine art, and to promote the contemporary studio cast medal as a truly vibrant form.
 We also advise in the commissioning of new medals and trophies, liaising between artist and client.

 Howard has been collecting coins since he was a toddler, when a family friend gave him some old silver threepences and sixpences.
 As a teenager and student he used to rummage in antique shops and in coin dealers' junk boxes.
 He became interested in non-standard items such as tokens and weights, and series like those of Thailand, China, India and Japan.
 At that time these were not well-collected, as more monied collectors specialised in British milled coinage.
 Despite two degrees in geology and mineral chemistry, Howard gave up his postgraduate work and decided to make coin-dealing his profession.
-Meanwhile he married Frances who took up medal collecting in self defence and they eventually set up Simmons & Simmons Numismatists Ltd in 1982, now Simmons Gallery Ltd. After 30 years of dealing, a passionate curiosity in numismatics remains as strong as ever.
+Meanwhile he married Frances who took up medal collecting in self defence and they eventually set up Simmons & Simmons Numismatists Ltd in 1982, now Simmons Gallery Ltd. After more than 30 years of dealing, a passionate curiosity in numismatics remains as strong as ever.